 The Read, Write & RePete group facilitates biweekly literacy programming at the Stillwater Public Library.

-Read, Write & RePete focuses on providing free, public access literacy programming for children between the ages of 7 and 13.
+Read, Write & RePete focuses on providing free, public access literacy programming for children between the ages of 7 and 12.
 The Read, Write & RePete team members serve as literacy sponsors at the Library space on the second and fourth Thursday of each month, from 6:00 - 8:00 p.m.
-As this is a new outreach program of the OSU Writing Center, the team focuses on two main areas of development: First, it worked on fostering an environment that engaged visitors with literacy- and imagination-based activities via reading, writing, and sharing.
-In doing so, we aime to meet some Oklahoma PASS Skills required for early childhood development.
-Further, we also develop literacy activities inspired by various genres and forms of writing in order to give the kids a sampling of how many ways writing is done and used, e.g. from comic book writing to letterwriting.
+The team focuses on two main areas of development: First, it works to foster an environment that engages visitors with literacy- and imagination-based activities via reading, writing, and sharing.
+In doing so, we aim to meet some Oklahoma PASS Skills required for early childhood development.
+Further, we also develop literacy activities inspired by various genres and forms of writing in order to give program participants a sampling of how many ways writing is done and used: from comic book writing to letterwriting.

 Wings of Hope

 Writing Center consultants visit the Wings of Hope Family Crisis Services shelter to work on literacy with the children living in the shelter and to assist mothers with the job search process including applications, resumes, and cover letters.
 The Writing Center also designates one consultant to the area of grant research for Wings of Hope in order to expand the impact that OSU writing consultants have at Wings of Hope and provide a greater range of writing skills and services.